aiidateam/aiida-website/docs/news/posts/2024-12-13-core-plugins.md

 As we outlined in [another one of our recent blog posts](https://aiida.net/news/posts/2024-09-20-simpler-installation.html), since v2.0, we have significantly simplified the creation of an AiiDA profile.
 Still, if you find yourself juggling many different profiles on your machine, each with its own configuration, Python environment, and directory of setup files (e.g., for `Computer` and `Code` instances), it can become easy to mess things up.[^4]
-To help out with this, `aiida-project` encapsulates and automates the steps to create and switch between different projects using AiiDA, basically functioning as an _AiiDA project manager_.
+To help out with this, `aiida-project` encapsulates and automates the steps to create and switch between different projects using AiiDA, basically functioning as an _AiiDA environment manager_.
 It creates the necessary directories and Python environments for you (via `pip` or `conda`) in standardized locations, and enables easy switching between projects.
 Installation is simple via `pipx`, and `uv` support is [coming soon](https://github.com/aiidateam/aiida-project/pull/28)!